To whom it may concern – Lost at Dunkin Donuts

 It’s 11:15!
 Where are you?
 We went out to look for you.

 It was another 15 or 20 minutes before they came back.
-DC is now upset because not only was I not home, but Doug dragged him out at 11:15 to look for me as if I was lost.
+DC is now upset because not only was I not home, but Doug dragged him out at 11:15 to look for me as if I were lost.

 I asked why he didn’t just call me if he was so worried or if DC was driving him that crazy.